Apple Cherry Steel-Cut Oatmeal

 Many say, me included, that breakfast may be the most important meal of the day.
 I believe wholeheartedly that it is, and I remember only skipping breakfast a few times.
 In all honesty, I could easily eat a large breakfast every day.
 Pancakes, eggs, bacon, bread, fruit, juice, milk, coffee etc., but I don’t.
 Why not?
 Too many calories, too time-consuming and too expensive to be totally honest.

-Picture of Apple Cherry Steel-Cut Oatmeal with spoon
+Ingredients to make Apple Cherry Steel-Cut Oatmeal

 When you like chewy grains, you will like steel-cut oats.
 Steel cut oats are whole grain oat kernels without a husk, that were cut into smaller pieces using a steel blade.
 They are coarser than rolled oats and chewier, even when they are cooked, you’ll have something to chew on.
+There are other types of oats you can use as well, take you pick.

-How to make Apple Cherry Steel-Cut Oatmeal
+How to Make Apple Cherry Steel-Cut Oatmeal

-4. Your breakfast is ready when the oats are creamy and have fully absorbed the water and the juices of the apples.
+Step 3 – Your breakfast is ready when the oats are creamy and have fully absorbed the water and the juices of the apples.
 The cherries are also soft, as they absorbed the liquid as well.

 This recipe creates a dairy-free, vegan (if you’re not using honey), sugar-free (if you’re not adding sugar) and gluten-free (if you’re using gluten-free steel-cut oats) breakfast.